 A policy aiming at reducing school segregation should prioritize the reduction of the degree of tracking in the school system and should avoid having both tracking and accountability in the school system.
 Residential segregation is a major factor of school socio-economic segregation and exacerbates the segregating effect of the two education policies.
 Therefore, an effective way to reduce school socio-economic segregation without changing the education system if to reduce residential segregation between well-off and worse-off families.
 A reduction of residential segregation will dramatically diminish the segregating effect of education policy as worse-off families are locked out of the most desired areas and schools, no matter how motivated and academically talented they are.
 When the ratio between the average income in an area and the income of the poorest group in the area changes from a relatively high 0.8 to a more average 0.6, school socio-economic segregation drops by 0.1 points in tracked systems and 0.07 points in non-tracked systems (Table 4).
 This type of variation of income segregation is observed across cities in Europe (Van Ham et al. 2015), suggesting that those changes are within the capability of current policies.

 Computational modelling is not frequently used in the social sciences.
 This paper shows that ABMs are a useful way to analyse complex phenomena by integrating theorisation and evidence.
 ABMs have the advantage of analysing both local interaction between agents and the effect of institutional factors (Bianchi and Squazzoni 2019, Franck 2013, Epstein 2008).
 Considering the data limitations that researchers face when analysing complex phenomena, ABMs such as the one proposed here are valid tools to test theories and perform counterfactual analysis, making them a promising approach for future education research.
 A possible avenue to develop ABMs in education is to narrow the spatial focus of the model to develop analyses of geographically defined policies which reflects country / regional specific contexts and dynamics.
 A second is to assess the consequences of adopting a different conceptualisation of decision making.
-The presented model rests on the assumption that information about school characteristics is fully available to all individuals which use this information to make comparative judgments about schools.
+The presented model rests on the assumption that information about school characteristics is fully available to all individuals who use this information to make comparative judgments about schools.
 This approach could be extended by considering that the information is not equally available to all groups or that social groups have different reactions to the same information because of different expected returns (behaviour constellation of risk, Pepper and Nettle (2017)).
+This implies that some groups might prefer less ambitious educational options because the more ambitious option is considered too risky (Pepper and Nettle 2017).
+Although noise in defining preferences is considered indirectly via stochastic modeling of bounded rationality in decision-making , an explicit treatment of the heterogeneity of preferences is a development that future research should consider.
 We have also assumed in line with the existing research that families only attend schools which are in the vicinity.
 This makes the model particularly suitable to analyse systems with a distance-based admission policy, although we know that families tend to avoid schools requiring long commutes even in systems where a distance-based admission policy is not in place (Gortázar, Mayor & Montalbán 2020).
+Yet, the analysis depends on the assumption that families do not commute to distant schools and could change if we replace it with the more nuanced and realistic assumption that families’ propensity to commute declines with distance.
+Therefore, our model is suitable to illustrate segregation in distance-based admission systems and can be extended to other systems with less confidence.